liowwww/Capstone-Collaborative-AI-for-Strategic-Decision-Making-Evaluating-Dataset-Versatility/README.md

 Error in the chat interface:
 - Could be due to the LLM making a translation error because the exact match accuracy of its translations is not 100%, in this case you should be able to try a different question or reword the previous question in the textbox.
-- The feature name or row name used is not present in the dataset.
+- The feature name or sample ID name used is not present in the dataset (eg. client with id 200 or country Armenia).
 - The task you asked to be performed cannot be done with the current capabilities of the system.